+b) Securing, maintaining Digital skills and experience across the Digital Service teams in order to be able to respond, deliver and protect the organisation;

+c) Service Restructure: this will have a direct impact on a number of underlying digital services and plans are being put in place within the associated work plans to address this.
+(Business Applications, HR & Finance, file and folders - new structure & permissions, phone system & website);

-- b) Securing, maintaining Digital skills and experience across the Digital Service teams in order to be able to respond, deliver and protect the organisation; - c) Maintaining the integrity and compliance of Public Services Network (PSN) ensuring that the Digital Estate and associated technologies inclusive of Business Applications are all up to date and pass rigorous penetration testing which is currently taking place; - d) Ensuring sustainable investment in digital assets at a time of financial constraints and reduction in resources including the Asset Management Programme:- Microsoft Exchange/Office 365 / Windows 10 upgrade is currently in the preparation and planning stage.
-Additional Communications and plan to be shared with Directors, Head of Service and Service managers; - e) Regulatory changes proposed will impact on Council activities if not planned for for example New Data Protection laws (GDPR) and other compliance requirements such as Payment Card Industry Data Security Standard (PCI-DSS): - f) Pursuing the transformation of and innovation in service delivery by pursuing digital opportunities, including Automation, Artificial intelligence etc.
+d) Maintaining the integrity and compliance of Public Services Network (PSN) ensuring that the Digital Estate and associated technologies inclusive of Business Applications are all up to date and pass rigorous penetration testing which is currently taking place;

+e) Ensuring sustainable investment in digital assets at a time of financial constraints and reduction in resources including the Asset Management Programme:- Microsoft Exchange/Office 365 / Windows 10 upgrade is currently in the preparation and planning stage.
+Additional Communications and plan to be shared with Directors, Chief Officers and Service managers;

+f) Regulatory changes proposed will impact on Council activities if not planned for - for example New Data Protection laws (GDPR) and other compliance requirements such as Payment Card Industry Data Security Standard (PCI-DSS);

+g) Pursuing the transformation of and innovation in service delivery by pursuing digital opportunities, including automation, artificial intelligence and Introduction of new ways of working supported by modern technology solutions etc.

+h) Securing a replacement for the end of life Customer Relationship Management (CRM) system which is central in transforming the customer journey.